 The Assal Village Mat Factory [阿萨尔村制席工厂], similar to Aerzu Company [阿尔组公司], also has a simple production method.
-The factory has 2 machine units for 6 laborers to make mats at the same time, producing handmade and machine woven mats of different quality.
+The factory has 2 machine units for 6 laborers to make mats at the same time, producing hand-made and machine woven mats of different quality.
 The hand-made mats are primarily made from the raw material, reed stalks.
 After the reed stalks are crushed manually, it will be hand-woven into mats.
 They are more delicate, but also require more labor.
 For the machine woven mats, the crushed reeds are placed on the conveyor belt, then the machine presses them into a mat.
 Assal Village Mat Factory's [阿萨尔村制席工厂] production scale is smaller than Tumarisi Company's [图玛丽丝公司], and the laborers primarily come from the local village and some surplus laborers [富余劳动力] of nearby villages.
 The laborers are primarily women, and mostly in short-term scattered employment [短期零散就业].

 3. The operational model of Assal Village's husbandry cooperatives: Assal Village also established a Donkey Breeding Cooperative.
 It primarily consists of the shareholders of the cooperative and the shareholders are registered poor households, for whom the government buys production supplies.
 At the end of the year, dividends are based on the scale of the production supplies.
 The cooperative has approximately 30 donkeys, all are bought by the government and invested into the cooperative.
 Then, the shares are demutualized to the registered poor households.
 The government provides farming technology, feed selection and distribution, and breeding equipment for the village entrepreneurial farming households [创业养殖户] who are responsible for farming and marketing.
-Under the cooperative's daily production in a more flexible manner.
+Under the cooperative model, it can accept a small amount of agricultural surplus laborers and they can participate in the cooperative's daily production in a more flexible manner.
 For example, the daily work of cleaning enclosures and feeding livestock, which allows laborers to earn extra wages in addition to dividends, which effectively alleviates the poverty problem.
 This type of cooperative model encourages poor households to care for and participate in the cooperative's production businesses, engaging in a set amount of labor and earning a set amount of income and dividends.
 Although the government provides funds [for the production], comparing to the method of the government directly distributing money to the poor households, this is much more effective.
 Moreover, it is more sustainable, renewable and expandable, so it can be more effective in achieving poverty reduction and poverty eradication.